-Autochrome plates were manufactured in different sizes so most cameras which were available at the time could use them, this played a big part in their commercial success.
-The plates however required quite a long exposure time because a yellow filter was needed to correct the excessive blue sensitivity of the plate.
+Autochrome plates were manufactured in different sizes, so most cameras that were available at the time could use them.
+This played a big part in their commercial success.
+The plates, however, required quite a long exposure time because a yellow filter was needed to correct the excessive blue sensitivity of the plate.
 The photographer also had to make sure the plate was the correct way around in the camera.

 Recently there have been experiments by Peter Norman, a technician at the National Portrait Gallery, to recreate the Lumiere Autochrome process.
-The process isn’t straight forward and you can see the project and results on this Instagram page @theautochromeproject.
+The process isn’t straight forward and you can see the project and results on this Instagram page: @theautochromeproject.

 I find Autochromes are very evocative of the period, not least because they are mostly taken by amateurs of everyday life.
 They have a magical grainy quality and dream-like colours, very much like impressionist paintings.

-Most of the ones I’m sharing were taken by an unnamed amateur photographer, with an unusual circular format; the last image of the roses is the first autochrome I collected and is also my favourite because the quality is fantastic.
-They are quite dark and have lots of artifacts so I’ve edited them slightly in Photoshop for better viewing.
+Most of the ones I’m sharing were taken by an unnamed amateur photographer, with an unusual circular format.
+The last image of the roses is the first autochrome I collected and is also my favourite because the quality is fantastic.
+They are quite dark and have lots of artefacts, so I’ve edited them slightly in Photoshop for better viewing.

 Copyright © The Stereoscopy Blog.
 All rights reserved.